Please or Register to create posts and topics.

 The garden appears bare in places and has yet to establish itself compared to later views.

 No article or display on South African Hotels would be complete without a lengthy mention of the Mount Nelson.
 It deserves to be first on any list.
 For many years it was the first choice of premier hotel for the well-heeled, First-Class Castle line passengers visiting Cape Town.
-By the 1970s its age had made it a home to the largest cockroaches in Cape Town, according to one who visited its kitchen.
 Today it blends colonial heritage with contemporary elegance as it continues to host prestigious global elites within its nine-acre gardens.

 Circa 1907.
 COGH Postcard.
 Mount Nelson Hotel, Cape Town.
 (GB Budricks, No 220.)
 SALT RIVER 'FE 27 07' to GB.